62°

 Host Operating Requirements

-The STRO Host operating requirements are effective May 1, 2023.
-The following resources were developed to assist Hosts with compliance:
+The following resources are available to assist Hosts with compliance:

-The first Host quarterly report will be due July 31, 2023.
-Additional information on how to submit reports will be available soon.
-Hosts who fail to comply with all STRO requirements, risk enforcement actions being taken against then, up to and including civil penalties and license revocation.
-Please refer to the full text of the PDF icon STRO Ordinance.
+Hosts who fail to comply with all STRO requirements, risk enforcement actions being taken against them, up to and including civil penalties and license revocation.
+Please refer to the full text of the STRO Ordinance.

 Frequently Asked Questions (FAQs)